Kagigz/Unijam/README.md

 October 2017

-Game created during JIN's Unijam (week-end long game jam).
+Game created during JIN's Unijam (week-end long game jam - developed the game from Friday 10pm to Sunday 2pm).
 Theme: "If you're not satisfied with your life, change it.
 If you can't change it, change yourself."

 ## Video